 We like to take a bottle of wine.
 Make sure you have some water along to keep from getting dehydrated when you are hiking.

 To dessert, or not to dessert.
 Up to you but it adds a finishing touch.
 Besides you are going to be hiking some calories away after dinner anyway.

-In the daypack, along with the food and drink, make sure to bring a blanket or ground cloth to sit on, cutlery if needed, ice packs to keep stuff chilled, cups for drinks (we have a pair of orange plastic wine glasses), and plates (cheap colorful plastic plates are great).A walk in the woods and a delicious meal followed by another scenic walk.
-Dinner hikes are a fabulous way to combine exercise and food.
-Make sure to pack out all your trash.
-Leave no trace where you go except your footsteps.
+In the daypack (our favorite is Osprey Talon 22), along with the food and drink, make sure to bring a blanket or ground cloth to sit on, cutlery if needed, ice packs to keep stuff chilled, cups for drinks (we have a pair of orange plastic wine glasses), and plates (cheap colorful plastic plates are great).
+And if you are out during the evening, bring a torch or camping lantern.